 User flow is one of the most critical aspects of user experience.
 It's the visual path you want customers to follow when they visit your product page and ecommerce website.

 Your product page should direct visitors from top to bottom by design.
-If visitors jump from section to section looking for basic information, they might get frustrated and leave.
+Visitors jumping from section to section looking for basic information might get frustrated and leave.

 Ignoring user flow could affect your bottom line.
-A well-designed user interface can increase conversion rates by 200%, according to Forrester.
+According to Forrester, a well-designed user interface can increase conversion rates by 200%.

 Have a Clearly Identifiable Search Bar